iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___1.10.0/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.adph.exposurenotifications 5 reviews"/>
 </p>

+> Great<br> :date: __2021-03-03 05:13:55__

+> If you're struggling with the app not being active, make sure in Android settings that it isn't being put to sleep.
+Android puts apps that you don't open often into a suspended state to save battery usage.
+You need to disable that for this app.<br> :date: __2021-03-01 19:26:16__

 > Very interesting<br> :date: __2021-02-11 20:09:14__

 > Edit from 1 to 5 stars: Developers replied to my complaint echoing many other's issues since November and the update is running smoothly so far, I really want this to work well for everyone.
 Previous review: Reminds me to turn BT and location without fail so I always activate while in public but Samsung Android app says last check was Nov 21, 2020 no matter what....sooo honestly have no idea if it's been working correctly or not.<br> :date: __2021-02-08 23:57:33__